-Secrets Signature Diamond Simulants are grown in a state of the art laboratory from the natural mineral base zirconium oxide and this revolutionary stone is produced using intense heat and only the most perfect material is chosen for the finished product.
-As a result, Secrets Signature Diamond Simulants have a hardness of 8.5 with a diamond measuring 10 on the industry standard MOHS scale.
+Secrets Diamond Simulants are the world's most perfect diamond simulant.
+They’re cut by master craftsmen to the exact proportions and standards demanded by the diamond industry to ensure each stone has maximum brilliance and fire.
+Years of research and development by gemologists have produced a stone of such quality that it's indistinguishable from a diamond with the naked eye.
+Secrets Diamond Simulants are grown in a state of the art laboratory from the natural mineral base zirconium oxide and this revolutionary stone is produced using intense heat and only the most perfect material is chosen for the finished product.
+As a result, Secrets Diamond Simulants have a hardness of 8.5 with a diamond measuring 10 on the industry standard MOHS scale.

-Secrets Signature Diamond Simulants are guaranteed to retain their flawless beauty for a lifetime and this lifetime guarantee is our promise to you.
-Your stones will be replaced for discolouration or loss of brilliance under normal wear.
+Secrets Diamond Simulants are guaranteed to retain their flawless beauty, colour and brilliance forever and this lifetime guarantee is our promise to you.
+Your stones will be replaced complimentary for discolouration or loss of brilliance under normal wear.

-Diamonds and Secrets Signature Diamond Simulants are valued on four criteria: colour, clarity, carat and cut.
+Diamonds and Secrets Diamond Simulants are valued on four criteria: colour, clarity, carat and cut.

-The specific weight of a Secrets Signature Diamond Simulants is heavier than a diamond so we measure our stones in millimeters and cross reference that to a diamond carat size e.g. 6.5mm diameter simulated diamond is the same size as a 1carat diamond.
+The specific weight of a Secrets simulated diamond is heavier than a diamond so we measure our stones in millimeters and cross reference that to a diamond carat size e.g. 6.5mm diameter simulated diamond is the same size as a 1carat diamond.

 Secrets also create an array of sparkling coloured stones that are then cut by master craftsmen to the same exact proportions and high standards as our white stones.